wallaceiam/CQRS.Light/README.md

 This is an simplified and updated version targetting, .NET 4.5.2, MongoDB 2.2.4+ Driver and async processing

+###This is still very much work in progress.
+If you do encounter any bugs please create an issue.
+Thanks

 ##To install run these commands from NuGet Package Manager

 * PM> Install-Package DDD.Light.Contracts
 * PM> Install-Package DDD.Light.Core

-* PM> Install-Package DDD.Light.Repo.InMemory
+* PM> Install-Package DDD.Light.Repository.InMemory
 OR
-* PM> Install-Package DDD.Light.Repo.MongoDB
+* PM> Install-Package DDD.Light.Repository.MongoDB